quantum-challenge/2019/README.md

 ![image of qcchallenge logo](qcc_banner.png)
 # Welcome to IBM Quantum Challenge!
 [日本語はこちら](#ibm-quantum-challengeへようこそ)<br/>
-First of all, thank you for taking interest in this challenge and for signing up for the competition.
+First of all, thank you for signing up for the competition!
+We are excited to see you take interest in this challenge.
 Before you get started, we have a few important notices to remind you.

 ## Registration